TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 30/2 Chronicles 30.14.md

 ---

-And they arose and took away the altars that were in Jerusalem, and all the altars for incense took they away, and cast them into the brook Kidron.
+They arose and took away the altars that were in Jerusalem, and all the altars for incense took they away, and cast them into the brook Kidron.